Chacala · Worth it

 Getting to Chacala

 The nearest airport is Puerto Vallarta (PVR), roughly an hour and a half to two hours south by road.
-Chacala sits just off Highway 200 in northern Nayarit, north of Sayulita and San Pancho.
+Chacala sits about 10 km off Highway 200 down a cobbled access road, in northern Nayarit past Sayulita, San Pancho and Lo de Marcos.
+Tepic (TPQ) is the other option, roughly two hours to the east, but almost everyone comes through PVR.

 Getting around once you’re there

-You don’t need a car in the village.
-Chacala is small enough to cross on foot in a few minutes, and the beach, restaurants and most lodging are all walkable.
-Keep a phone light for the unlit lanes at night.
+You do not need a car in the village.
+Chacala is small enough to cross on foot in a few minutes, and the beach, restaurants and nearly all lodging are walkable.
+There are no colectivos or taxi apps operating inside the cove itself; Uber and DiDi do not run here.
+If you need a ride up to Las Varas for the ATM or the grocery store, your host or a restaurant owner can call a local driver.

 Honest notes

 There is no ATM in the village and card acceptance is spotty, so arrive with cash.
-Pull pesos in Sayulita, San Pancho or Las Varas on the way in.
-If you’re relying on buses, plan around daytime arrivals; you don’t want to be sorting a highway-to-cove taxi after dark.
+Pull pesos in Puerto Vallarta, Sayulita, San Pancho or Las Varas on the way in, and split it up rather than carrying one wad.
+If you are relying on buses, plan a daytime arrival; sorting a highway-to-cove taxi on a dark shoulder is the one genuinely awkward part of the trip.
+The cobbled descent is also worth flagging to anyone prone to motion sickness, and worth avoiding after heavy rain, when it can wash out and get slick.